Skip to main content

 • graphics

-• “I want to like this game, I want the devs to be successful but the game is just so broken it's unplayable; textures don't load for walls, doors, weapons etc., the vegetation is stretched across the entire screen, tried every fix including reinstalling graphics drivers and mods but the graphics are still broken – stuck looking like you glitched outside Whiterun in Skyrim where nothing is loaded in except grass and trees stretching for miles across your screen.”
+• “I want to like this game, I want the devs to be successful but the game is just so broken it's unplayable.
+Textures don't load for walls, doors, weapons etc. The vegetation is stretched across the entire screen, I've tried every fix there is and nothing works, reinstalled the game, tried forcing dx11 and then dx12, tried using mono then adding mods that supposedly fixed the graphic errors even reinstalled my graphics drivers and the graphics are still broken, stuck looking like you glitched outside Whiterun in Skyrim where nothing is loaded in except the grass and trees are stretching for miles across your screen and you can't even see them just the stretched to hell texture.
+It's such a shame I was genuinely looking forward to this game's release when I found out about it too.”

 • music

-• “The soundtrack is absolutely phenomenal, setting a perfectly bleak and haunting tone that sticks with you.”
+• “The music is absolutely phenomenal, setting a perfectly bleak and haunting tone that sticks with you.”

 • optimization